A. Jesus is tempted in the wilderness.

 iii.
 It isn't that Jesus refused supernatural help in feeding Himself; He was more than happy to eat what the angels brought Him when the time of testing was over (Matthew 4:11).
 It wasn't a matter of refusing supernatural help; it was a matter of submitting to His Father's timing and will in all things.

 i.
-Jesus used Scripture to battle Satan’s temptation, not some elaborate spiritual power inaccessible to us.
-Jesus fought this battle as a man in this battle, and He drew on no “special resources” unavailable to us.
-“Out flashed the sword of the Spirit: our Lord will fight with no other weapon.
-He could have spoken new revelations, but chose to say, ‘It is written.’”
+Jesus used Scripture to battle Satan's temptation, not some elaborate spiritual power inaccessible to us.
+Jesus fought this battle as fully man, and He drew on no "special resources" unavailable to us.
+"Out flashed the sword of the Spirit: our Lord will fight with no other weapon.
+He could have spoken new revelations, but chose to say, 'It is written.'"
 (Spurgeon)

 ii.
 He could have stood against Satan with a display of His own glory; He could have stood against Satan with logic and reason.
 Instead, Jesus used the word of God as a weapon against Satan and temptation.